mitchellshargreaves/AI-With-Deep-Learning/slides/hpc_ai.md

 ## Another aside

-The jupyter terminal is slightly different than the terminal you started from the main screen
+The Jupyter terminal is slightly different than the terminal you started from the main screen

-* The jupyter terminal is inside a container environment.
-The jupyter command is present
+* The Jupyter terminal is inside a container environment.
+The `jupyter` command is present
-* The terminal on the mainscreen is outside the container environment.
-The sbatch command is present
+* The terminal on the main screen is outside the container environment.
+The `sbatch` command is present

-In general jupyter doesn't have to be installed in a container.
+In general Jupyter doesn't have to be installed in a container.
 If its not, then the two terminals will be equivalent (except for what modules might be loaded)

 ---